TravelTimN/ci-ifd-lead/week5-jasmine/jasmine.md

             expect(result).toBe("Buzz");
         });

-        it("should return number if not divisile by 3 or by 5", function () {
+        it("should return number if not divisible by 3 or by 5", function () {
             var result = fizzBuzz(2);
             expect(result).toBe(2);
         });